quachio/gulp-quachio/readme.md

 ## Other

-- **src/.jshintrc:**  This file is a jshint config file for proper ES6+ sublimeText linting.
+- **src/.uslintrc:**  This file is a eslint config file for proper ES6+ sublimeText linting.
 This file is not required and in the future will be removed.

 ## To Do
 - Research webpack as alternative for Gulp to improve build speed and optimization.
-- ESLint
 - add NODE_ENV environment variable to production for [better React performance](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#installation).

 ## How to remove React